3tternp/officeops_platform/README.md

 - **Routes**: Configure routing in `src/Routes.jsx`
 - **Data Models**: Mock data structure in `src/services/DataService.jsx`

+## 🔄 Application Workflows

+Use the **[Application Workflows](docs/application-workflow.md)** guide to understand the end-to-end flows for access approvals, asset lifecycle steps, and LMS module gating (including ISO/admin roles and automatic reviews/expiry).
+For a visual handoff, use the **[Figma Workflow Blueprint](docs/figma-workflow-blueprint.md)** to build or verify the diagram before implementation.

 ## 🖼️ Screenshots

 - Place images and GIFs under `docs/assets/`.